What It Means

 What does "Scour" mean?

-Erosion of soil and rock around bridge foundations caused by water flow, a leading cause of bridge failure.
+Erosion of soil and rock around bridge foundations caused by flowing water, the leading cause of bridge failures in the United States.

 Why does Scour matter for bridge safety?